kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

  * Ensure that the infrastructure we build is maintainable as we update, add and remove plugins.
  * Provide improved performance for a targeted set of workloads in this release.
  * Provide a path where we can expand batching to apply to most or all workloads over the next few releases.
+ * Allow users to continue to use out-of-tree plugins.
+For this KEP we need to ensure that out-of-tree plugins continue to work without requiring edits, although they may not be able to take advantage of the new feature without some edits.

 ### Non-Goals

  * We are not attempting to apply this optimization to all pods in this release.
-We will make the addition of batching transparent, but only applicable to a reduced set of workloads in v1.
+We will make the addition of batching transparent, but only applicable to a reduced set of workloads in this KEP.
  * We are not adding gang scheduling of any kind in this KEP.
 This is purely a performance improvement without adding dependency on the Workload API [KEP-4671](https://github.com/kubernetes/enhancements/pull/5558), although we hope the work on this KEP will help us with gang scheduling as we build it.

 ## Proposal